• English

 Italy’s luxury real estate market, with its iconic villas, countryside estates, and historic mansions, continues to capture the attention of the world’s super-rich.
 For many, relocating to Italy is a lifestyle choice and a strategic financial move, offering a refuge from heavy taxation and wealth restrictions in their home countries.

-Read also our related article on the Digital Nomad Visa and Relocation in Italy.
+Guide to Digital Nomad Visa and Relocation in Italy

 The results of this tax policy appear to be remarkable, with a significant increase in new residents who have chosen to settle in Italy thanks to the favorable tax regime.